 If the garage is attached to the house, you may be able to extend the existing heating and cooling system into the new space.
 If that is not possible, look into an independent system (heat can be supplied by electric baseboards, gas space heaters or wood stoves, for example, while a room air conditioner can handle warm weather).
 Add insulation to walls, floor, and ceiling before deciding how to heat and cool the space.
 Another option is a radiant floor heating system—a relatively easy thing to install on an existing concrete slab.

 If you expect to substantially increase electrical usage in the converted space, consider adding at least one new 20-amp circuit.
 Most garages have a single lighting circuit, and most large rooms will require a bit more electrical service than that.
 It will likely take several additional circuits if your converted space will be used for a kitchen with all its appliances.
 If you are converting a detached garage to some form of living space, additional wiring can be run from the house through an underground conduit.

 This can be the biggest headache of a garage conversion.
 Getting water supplied to the garage may be easy, but drainage can present major problems.
 Check with a plumber about your options.
 If you are lucky enough to have a laundry/utility room connecting the garage to the house, you might be able to turn it into a bathroom.
 Adding plumbing lines is often the single biggest expense in a garage conversion project.

 Loss of Storage and Parking

-Think hard about how you can make the exterior of the converted space look like it has always been a part of the house, rather than an afterthought.
-Try to match the siding, colors, window and door styles and the landscaping.
+Think about how you can make the exterior of the converted space look like it has always been a part of the house, rather than an afterthought.
+Try to match the siding, colors, window and door styles, and landscaping.
 Done properly, a garage conversion can a seamless addition to your home.